Off-Campus Access to E-Resources

 - Download and install the free VPN software (AnyConnect) from the Yale Software Library.
 You do this once.

-- Click Connect in the AnyConnect window.
+- Enter the address access.yale.edu and then click Connect in the AnyConnect window.
 Then log in using your netID and netID password.

 Follow steps 2 and 3 each time you use library materials, even when you find them through Google Scholar or directly on a publisher's web site.